-As known, digitalization is gaining more and more relevance on the agenda, projects, and discussions regarding further developments and challenges of digitalization focus on different levels and take place in several educational fields.
-These issues are on the agenda in several countries and hence are relevant to be discussed within this network with regard to the ‘University of the Future’.
+As known, digitalization is gaining more and more relevance on the HiEd agenda, and new challenges are taking place in several educational fields (not exclusively on the technological field).
+These issues are on the agenda in several countries and hence are relevant conundrums to be discussed within this network with regard to the ‘University of the Future’.

 Why Hagen?
 FernUniversität in Hagen is the only state-maintained distance teaching university in the German-speaking countries and regions with currently over 76,000 students enrolled.

 Here an excerpt of the work to be discussed*:

 The digital era that started with the arrival of the Internet into our business, our higher education institutions, and our lives in one word, has dramatically changed the way we explore and produce knowledge.
 The possibility of instant access to multiple sources of information is transforming not only the way people access, produce and share knowledge, but also is pushing the agenda of knowledge certification and knowledge recognition out from the universities and college settings into other forms of knowledge recognition.

 This text explores the impact of the Internet and digital media in the creation and production of knowledge at the start of the 21st century.
 The authors examine the complex but fascinating process of transition that higher education institutions (as any other institutions in our societies) are suffering triggered by the great influence that the digitalization of content has brought into our classrooms, our students, our faculty.
 This transition can be considered multidimensional since is happening simultaneously in a number of areas.
 The following lines will focus on what are considered some of the key drivers of this change, which aim to illustrate key aspects of this transition.